dirkjanm/BloodHound.py/Readme.md

 ## Limitations
 BloodHound.py currently has the following limitations:
 - Currently only single domain compatible (this affects mostly user sessions).
-This includes logging in cross-domain.
 - Only supports default BloodHound (SharpHound) features, so only Groups, Admins, Sessions and Trusts
 - Name, command line parameters and features may change in the future
 - Kerberos support is not yet complete
-- The script is currently single-threaded

 ## Installation and usage
 You can install the ingestor via pip with `pip install bloodhound`, or by cloning this repository and running `python setup.py install`, or with `pip install .`.